Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: More Experimental Details

-Table~\ref{tab:elastic} presents the optimal strategies of DeepSpeed and Megatron after each reconfiguration in the elastic training scenario.
-GPU failures occurred during the transitions from C1 to C2 and from C5 to C6.
-However, due to the systems' inability to support non-uniform sharding, they failed to utilize the remaining seven functional GPUs in the machine.
+Table~\ref{tab:elastic} presents the optimal strategies of DeepSpeed and Megatron after each reconfiguration in the unstable devices scenario.
+Notably, GPU failures occurred during the reconfigurations from C1 to C2 and from C5 to C6.
+However, due to the system's inability to support non-uniform sharding, they failed to utilize the remaining seven functional GPUs in the machine.
 Consequently, the entire machine was treated as failed, which is why the strategy for C2 matches C3, and C6's strategy aligns with C7's.

-Upon changes in the GPU availability, we use pre-profiled results combined with a cost model to determine the optimal parallel strategy.
-Table~\ref{tab:elastic_homo_HSPMD} presents the strategies employed by \hetu for elastic training on homogeneous clusters (C1-C3).
-We deploy two pipelines with ZeRO-1 disabled, ensuring fault isolation—a failure on one pipeline won't cause permanent loss of any weight, thereby eliminating the need for restarting.
+Upon changes in GPU availability, we invoke our online planner (Appendix~\ref{appendix:plan}) to determine the optimal parallel strategy.
+Table~\ref{tab:elastic_homo_HSPMD} reports the strategies adopted by HSPMD on homogeneous clusters (C1–C3).
+In our setup, we deploy two pipelines and disable ZeRO-1 to ensure fault isolation.
+Failures in one pipeline do not cause permanent loss of model weights, eliminating the need for restarting.
+This setting is consistent with Oobleck, which also disables ZeRO-1 and achieves fault tolerance through data-parallel replication, making our comparison fair.
+Notably, the same design is followed by many elastic training systems (e.g., Recycle~\cite{ReCycle}).

-In Table~\ref{tab:elastic_hetero_HSPMD}, we detail the elastic training strategies (C4–C7) adopted by \hetu on heterogeneous clusters, with yellow and white cells representing H800 and H20 GPUs, respectively.
-Following the homogeneous cluster approach, we disable ZeRO-1 and configure two pipelines to enable fault tolerance between them.
+In Table~\ref{tab:elastic_hetero_HSPMD}, we detail the strategies (C4–C7) adopted by HSPMD on heterogeneous clusters, with yellow and white cells representing H800 and H20 GPUs, respectively.
+Following the homogeneous cluster approach, we disable ZeRO-1 and configure two pipelines to enable fault tolerance.

 However, disabling ZeRO-1 increases memory overhead, precluding the use of the optimal parallel strategy.
 For instance, the strategy in C4: 16 H800, 32 H20 (with a data parallel degree of 2) differs from that in Table~\ref{tab:hetero_cluster_HSPMD} for standard heterogeneous clusters (32B, 16 H800, 32 H20, with a data parallel degree of 4).
 Consequently, training performance degrades by approximately 15\%, increasing the per-step training time from 6.05s to 6.91s (shown in Figure~\ref{fig:mfu} and Figure~\ref{fig:elastic}).